Dodgers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers versus St. Louis Cardinals game on Friday at 8:15 PM ET will feature a pair of hot hitters in Freddie Freeman and Paul Goldschmidt.
+Nolan Arenado and the St. Louis Cardinals meet Mookie Betts and the Los Angeles Dodgers at Busch Stadium on Saturday at 7:15 PM ET, in the third game of a four-game series.

-The Cardinals have been listed as +105 moneyline underdogs for this matchup against the favorite Dodgers (-130).
-The game's over/under is set at 9 runs.
+The Cardinals are -110 moneyline favorites for this matchup with the Dodgers (-110).
+A 9-run over/under has been set in the contest.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.